 Example of HIIT Protocol

 This will be an example of HIIT in combination with a classical anaerobic workout, so we benefit from both good sides.

-Warm up for 2 minutes.
-The first phase is HIIT with long recovery interval.
+Warm-up for 2 minutes.
+The first phase is HIIT with a long recovery interval.
 Sprint for 15 seconds followed by 45 seconds slow running.
 That way fatty acids are released into bloodstream and HGH level rises.
 Repeat 8 times.
-Along with warm up, this first part lasts for 10 minutes.
+Along with warm-up, this first part lasts for 10 minutes.

 In the second phase comes classic cardio workout, so fast walk or slow running (I prefer fast walking as it has less impact on joints).
 That will enable active muscle recovery after HIIT and will help in burning fatty acids which went to the bloodstream.

 The last phase is HIIT again.
 But now high intervals will be longer.
 This will cause exhaustion of glycogen reserves with consequently higher EPOC effect and increased burnout of fatty acids.
 Sprint intervals last for 1 minute and recovery intervals (fast walk) also 1 minute.
 This phase lasts for 10 minutes.

 HIIT review wouldn’t be complete if we wouldn’t mention Tabata training.
 Some people that had a chance to try it say that instead of high-intensity cardio, more appropriate would be high-insanity cardio.
 Tabata is THE most efficient HIIT method.
 It is also the shortest one as 1 set last for (only) 4 minutes.

 4 minutes can sound very short, but trust me, if you are doing it right, it could be hardest, longest 4 minutes you have ever survived!
 Of course, adequate supplements are implied.

 Creator or this method is Japanese scientist Dr. Izumi Tabata from the National Institute of Fitness and Sports in Tokyo.
 Tabata and his team conducted this method on two groups of athletes.
 T